 Solution: Stretch your ankles and point your toes

-Before putting on your swim fins, you need to do some light exercises for your ankles and toes to loosen up the muscles in that area.
+Before putting on your swim fins, you need to do some light exercises for your ankles and toes to loosen up the muscles in that areas.
 Watch the video below on how you can increase your ankle mobility when wearing fins.

 Cause: Over kicking or paddling too fast

 Swimming fins act as the extension of your feet when swimming; however, you may experience pain if you use them the wrong way.
-Over kicking your flippers underwater puts more stress on your feet because of the water tension.
+Over-kicking your flippers underwater puts more stress on your feet because of the water tension.
 While paddling too fast strains your ankles and toes as they work hard to keep your fins on.

 Solution: Choose long fins

 If you’re used to paddling your short flippers too fast, change your fins to longer ones instead.
 Long swim fins do most of the work when paddling; therefore your feet muscles don’t have to exert much effort when diving or swimming.